jmau111/gitconfig.sh/README.md

 # gitconfig.sh

-Light Bash script to configure your Linux/Unix machine.
+Light Bash script to configure your Linux/Unix machine for Git.
 It contains a short list of configuration files and commands you might need to start.

 ## Disclaimer